Adrianaa911/Adrianaa911/README.md

 💼 I'm a dedicated and enthusiastic full-stack developer with a passion for creating captivating web applications.

-🌱 Currently expanding my knowledges where I show my projects and demonstrate my growth as a Full Stack Developer.
+🌱 I am currently working as a Web Developer Intern at 2Toucans.
+Digital agency in London specializing in web development, digital marketing & training.

+🖥️ I am also practising my skills on Codecademy, an American online interactive platform that offers coding classes in 12 different programming languages.

-💻 Skilled in creating seamless, user-friendly designs, my expertise in JavaScript and Python has enabled me to contribute to a variety of projects.
+⚖️ Skilled in creating seamless, user-friendly designs, my expertise in JavaScript and Python has enabled me to contribute to a variety of projects.

 🤝 I am always eager to take on new challenges and expand my knowledge.
 My professional interests include exploring new technologies and continuously improving my coding skills.